All Navajo Tribal Parks are closed to visitors at this time.

 Hwy.
 160, 60 miles NW of Farmington, NM

-Four Corners Monument, also known as Four Corners Tribal Park, is open year round and features a demonstration center with Native American artisans.
+Four Corners Monument, also known as Four Corners Tribal Park, is open year-round and features a demonstration center with Native American artisans.
 General Admission is $5.00 per person (cash only), ages 6 or younger free.
-The monument is open to the public 8:00 a.m. to 8:00 p.m,.
+The monument is open to the public from 8:00 a.m. to 8:00 p.m.
 May 1 to September 30 and 8:00 a.m. to 5:00 p.m., October 1 to April 30.

 For additional information about Four Corners Tribal Park, contact Navajo Parks and Recreation at 928-871-6647 or the Navajo Tourism Department at 928-810-8501.
-When weather is an issue, it is reccomended that you call ahead to ensure roads are clear and the park is open.
+When the weather is an issue, it is recommended that you call ahead to ensure roads are clear and the park is open.